62oz/buy-01/README.md

 - Implement blacklisting tokens to reduce HTTP calls that are just to check if token represents a real account.
 - Hide keys in secrets or handle this in another way
 - Add logging :D
+- Not sure at which level to implement validations (gateway or individual services?)